redballoonio/faq-plugin/readme.txt

 **FAQ categories to output**

 Only show faqs from these categories.
-Add the slugs as a comma seperated list.
-You can find the slug for the categories on the "FAQ Category" page in wordpress.
+Add the slugs as a comma separated list.
+You can find the slug for the categories on the "FAQ Category" page in Wordpress.

 `cat="[cat-slug]" (default:blank)`

-**Question to exlude**
+**Question to exclude**

-If there are any faqs that you want to exclude from being output, add their IDs as a comma seperated list to this attribute.
+If there are any faqs that you want to exclude from being output, add their IDs as a comma separated list to this attribute.

 `exclude="[faq-id]" (default:blank)`